Estimated LLM Student Costs (2022-2023)

 LLM students at the University of Michigan Law School have several financial aid opportunities at their disposal to help defray the cost of attendance.

-Please note that applying for financial aid from the University of Michigan does not affect a candidate's admissions decision.
-Once admissions decision have been made, all admitted students who requested financial aid will be automatically considered for all available scholarships.
+Please note that applying for financial aid from Michigan Law does not affect a candidate's admissions decision.
+Once admissions decisions have been made, all admitted students who requested financial aid will be automatically considered for all available scholarships.

 Each year, Michigan Law is proud to award several scholarships, formerly called Michigan Grotius Fellowships, of varying amounts.
 The scholarships recognize superior academic and professional achievements in all areas of law and recognize the promise of distinguished legal careers after graduation.